florsu/README-generator/generated_readme/README.md

 <a name="questions"></a>
 ## Questions
- For additional questions, contact me at christiangflores0824@gmail.com / florsu
+ For additional questions, contact me at christiangflores0824@gmail.com / [github id]florsu